 Since relatively early in the COVID-19 shutdown process, Hotel Trundle launched a #CHEERNOTFEAR hashtag campaign.
 They use this hashtag to share stories of happiness on Instagram.
 People submit their positive stories using the hashtag, and the brand re-posts them.
 The stories range from Easter traditions to pets and small business owners.

-Hotel Trundle has done a fantastic job of staying positive with their online presence.
-Recently, they’ve encouraged followers to play outside and also thanked nurses for their service.
+Hotel Trundle has done a fantastic job of staying positive with its online presence.
+Recently, it has encouraged followers to play outside and thanked nurses for their service.
 The brand’s personality remains light, cheery, and quirky.
-Note they’re not doing much explicit selling; but rather, showcasing what their brand is about and staying connected to their communities at this time.
+Note that it is not doing much explicit selling but rather showcasing what its brand is about and staying connected to its communities at this time.

 JetBlue and United Airlines: Free Flights for Medical Volunteers

-Long Island City-based JetBlue and United Airlines are offering free round-trip flights for medical volunteers traveling to New York City to join the frontline in the battle against COVID-19.
+Long Island City-based JetBlue and United Airlines offer free round-trip flights for medical volunteers traveling to New York City to join the frontline in the battle against COVID-19.

-“Our healthcare workers are heroes, and right now they need reinforcements to save as many lives as they can,” de Blasio said.
-“I am calling on all medical professionals from across the country to come to New York City and help us win this fight.
+“Our healthcare workers are heroes, and right now, they need reinforcements to save as many lives as possible,” de Blasio said.
+“I am calling on all medical professionals nationwide to come to New York City and help us win this fight.
 This invaluable partnership with JetBlue and United Airlines will ensure we can provide transportation to these fearless warriors at no additional cost.”

 Four Seasons New York: Housing Healthcare Pros

-The Four Seasons Hotel in Manhattan is providing free rooms to doctors, nurses and other medical personnel.
+The Four Seasons Hotel in Manhattan provides free rooms to doctors, nurses, and other medical personnel.
 The luxury hotel, where rooms typically top $1,000 a night, closed at the end of March and is not taking new bookings.

 “Many of those working in New York City have to travel long distances to and from their homes after putting in 18-hour days,” said Ty Warner, the founder and chairman of Ty Warner Hotels and Resorts, which owns the property.
-“They need a place close to work where they can rest and regenerate.”
+“They need a place close to work to rest and regenerate.”

 MGM Resorts: Delivering and Storing Test Kits and PPE Items

-MGM Resorts is helping deliver and store 250,000 rapid COVID-19 test kits and has donated essential personal, protective equipment (PPE) items such as gloves and masks for healthcare workers in the state of Nevada.
+MGM Resorts is helping deliver and store 250,000 rapid COVID-19 test kits and has donated essential personal protective equipment (PPE) items such as gloves and masks for healthcare workers in Nevada.

 “We are leveraging the resources of our company to make a difference by delivering much-needed support and product where it is most required.
-We are committed to providing relief to medical staff and others who are on the front line of this global battle against COVID-19 as well as the volunteer organizations on the ground serving local communities,” said Bill Hornbuckle, Acting CEO and President of MGM Resorts International.
+We are committed to providing relief to medical staff and others on the front line of this global battle against COVID-19 and the volunteer organizations on the ground serving local communities,” said Bill Hornbuckle, Acting CEO and President of MGM Resorts International.
 “We are fully mobilized and doing all we can to support as many people as possible during this difficult time.”

-MGM Resorts also pledged $1 million to an employee emergency grant fund and donated the equivalent of 400,000 meals across the United States.
+MGM Resorts also pledged $1 million to an employee emergency grant fund and donated 400,000 meals across the United States.

 Omni Hotel Dallas: Inspiring with Words